sourmash-bio/sourmash/doc/databases-advanced.md

 Both SBTs and LCA databases can only store homogenous collections of signature types - all signatures must have the same molecule type and scaled or num value.
 Furthermore, LCA databases can only store scaled signatures.

-We recommend SBT and LCA databasesfor use only in specific situations - e.g. SBTs are great for single-genome "best match" search for SBTs, and `sourmash lca` commands require LCA databases.
+We recommend SBT and LCA databases for use only in specific situations - e.g. SBTs are great for single-genome "best match" search for SBTs, and `sourmash lca` commands require LCA databases.

 ### Manifests